phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 The disadvantage of preemption is that each task requires its own stack.
 Compared to a shared stack, this results in a higher memory usage per task and often limits the number of tasks in the system.
 Another disadvantage is that the operating system always has to save the complete CPU register state on each task switch, even if the task only used a small subset of the registers.

 Preemptive multitasking and threads are fundamental components of an operating system because they make it possible to run untrusted userspace programs.
-We will therefore discuss these concepts in full detail in future posts.
+We will discuss these concepts in full detail in future posts.
 For this post, however, we will focus on cooperative multitasking, which also provides useful capabilities for our kernel.

 ### Cooperative Multitasking